Dynamical Symmetry Indicators for Floquet Crystals: More Details on the 1+1D Inversion-invariant Example

 The return map also commutes with the inversion symmetry representation at $k_0=\Gamma/X$ \eq{ u_{\P}(k_0) U_{\epsilon=\Phi}(k_0,t) u_{\P}^\dagger(k_0)= U_{\epsilon=\Phi}(k_0,t)\ . } Combined with the representation of inversion symmetry in \eqnref{eq:1+1D_P_sym_rep}, the return map at $k_0$ has two blocks with opposite parties \eq{ U_{\epsilon=\Phi}(k_0,t) = \mat{ U_{\epsilon=\Phi,k_0,+}(t) & \\ & U_{\epsilon=\Phi,k_0,-}(t) }\ . } Then we can define the following $U(1)$ winding number for each block \eq{ \nu_{k_0,\alpha}=\frac{\ii}{2\pi}\int_0^T dt \Tr\left[U_{\epsilon=\Phi,k_0,\alpha}^\dagger(t)\partial_t U_{\epsilon=\Phi,k_0,\alpha}(t)\right]\in\mathbb{Z} } with $\alpha=\pm$ again labelling the parity.
 In particular, the integer-valued nature of $\nu_{k_0,\alpha}$ directly comes from time-periodic nature of the return map.
 Similar to the symmetry data, we can calculate all four quantized winding numbers for our model ($k_0=\Gamma/X$ and $\alpha=\pm$) and further group them into a vector \eq{ V=(\nu_{\Gamma,+},\nu_{\Gamma,-},\nu_{X,+},\nu_{X,-})^T=(1,-1,0,0)^T\ . } Here we used $\Phi_k=-\pi$ for the second equality.
 We call $V$ the winding data of the given FGU $U(k,t)$ for $\Phi_k=-\pi$.

 Pictorially, the winding number $\nu_{k_0,\alpha}$ can be understood in the following way.
 Similar to the time-evolution unitary, the return map $U_{\epsilon}(k,t)$ is also unitary.
-Thereby, its eigenvalues are $U(1)$ numbers $\exp[-\ii \phi_{\epsilon,m,k}(t)]$ with $m=1,2$, and $\phi_{\epsilon,m,k}(t)$ are the phase bands of the return map. \eqnref{eq:1+1D_P_RM_k0} suggests that the eigenvectors for the phase bands of the return map at $k_0$ also have definite parities, as shown in \figref{fig:1+1D_inver_exp}(e) for $\Phi_k=-\pi$.
-Compared with phase bands in \figref{fig:1+1D_inver_exp}(c), the time-periodic phase bands in \figref{fig:1+1D_inver_exp}(e) can be naively viewed as pushing the quasi-energies in \figref{fig:1+1D_inver_exp}(c) to zero.
+Thereby, its eigenvalues are $U(1)$ numbers $\exp[-\ii \phi_{\epsilon,m,k}(t)]$ with $m=1,2$, and $\phi_{\epsilon,m,k}(t)$ are the phase bands of the return map. \eqnref{eq:1+1D_P_RM_k0} suggests that the eigenvectors for the phase bands of the return map at $k_0$ also have definite parities, as shown in {\figOneDExp}(e) for $\Phi_k=-\pi$.
+Compared with phase bands in {\figOneDExp}(c), the time-periodic phase bands in {\figOneDExp}(e) can be naively viewed as pushing the quasi-energies in {\figOneDExp}(c) to zero.
 The pictorial meaning of $\nu_{k_0,\alpha}$ is simply the total winding (along $t$) of the phase bands of $U_{\epsilon=\Phi}(k_0,t)$ with parity $\alpha$.
-Then the calculated values of $\nu_{k_0,\alpha}$ in \eqnref{eq:1+1D_P_winding_data_V} can be directly read out from \figref{fig:1+1D_inver_exp}(e).
+Then the calculated values of $\nu_{k_0,\alpha}$ in \eqnref{eq:1+1D_P_winding_data_V} can be directly read out from {\figOneDExp}(e).

 Furthermore, as exemplified by \eqnref{eq:1+1D_P_winding_data_V}, the four winding numbers satisfy a compatibility relation \eq{ \nu_{\Gamma,+}+\nu_{\Gamma,-}=\nu_{X,+}+\nu_{X,-}\ , } since the total winding of all phase bands at each momentum is the same.
-As a result, the winding data share the same compatibility relation as that of the symmetry data (see \eqnref{eq:comp_rel_1+1D_inversion}) \eq{ \C V =0\ , } indicating that the winding data takes value in the following set \eqa{ \{ V \}&= \dsZ^4 \cap \ker \C \\ &= \{ (q_1,q_2,q_3,q_1+q_2-q_3)^T|q_1,q_2,q_3\in\dsZ\} \approx \dsZ^3\ . } The same compatibility relation for the winding data and the symmetry data holds for all crystalline symmetry groups in all spatial dimensions (up to three), which is discussed in \secref{sec:gen_frame} and \appref{app:return_map_winding_data}.
+As a result, the winding data share the same compatibility relation as that of the symmetry data (see \eqnref{eq:comp_rel_1+1D_inversion}) \eq{ \C V =0\ , } indicating that the winding data takes value in the following set \eqa{ \{ V \}&= \dsZ^4 \cap \ker \C \\ &= \{ (q_1,q_2,q_3,q_1+q_2-q_3)^T|q_1,q_2,q_3\in\dsZ\} \approx \dsZ^3\ . } The same compatibility relation for the winding data and the symmetry data holds for all crystalline symmetry groups in all spatial dimensions (up to three), which is discussed in \appref{sec:gen_frame} and \appref{app:return_map_winding_data}.